Hello and welcome to podcast of the Lotus Eaters episode 1269 on this the 8th of October.

 But it could just be coincidence.

-Okay, the speed, it's travelling insanely fast.
+The speed, it's traveling insanely fast.

 It's the fastest thing in our solar system right now.

-It's travelling at uh 36 miles per second.
+It's traveling at 36 miles per second.

 That's way faster than any other comet or asteroid or even planet in our solar system.